gerardotrucci/Financial-reporting/About the project.md

 **HOW TO USE**:

-Save both files Financial report.xlsm and Ledger file.xlsx in the same folder.
+Save both files — Financial report.xlsm and Ledger file.xlsx — in the same folder.
+These files must retain their original names.

 Open the file Financial report.xlsm and click the UPDATE REPORT button located in cell B3.
+Macros must be enabled.

 For more details or to review the code logic, open the Visual Basic Editor (Alt + F11) and navigate to the module named FR_Update.